<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Review the bank statement:

-The first step in performing a bank reconciliation is to review the bank statement for any discrepancies or unidentified transactions.
-This includes reviewing all deposits, withdrawals, fees, and other bank charges made.
+The first step in performing a bank reconciliation is to review your bank statements for any discrepancies or unidentified transactions.
+This includes reviewing all deposits, withdrawals, fees, and other bank charges made that impact the final bank balance shown at the end of the month.
+If outstanding checks are left uncompleted, making comparisons to other financial records will be impossible.

-Compare the bank statement to the internal records:
+Compare the bank statements to the internal records:

-In this step, you will compare your cash book and internal accounting records with those on the bank statement.
-Look for any differences in amounts, dates, or checks that have been written but may not appear on the bank statement.
+In this step, you will compare your cash book, cash accounts, cash balances, and internal accounting records with those on the bank statement.
+Look for any differences in amounts, dates, or outstanding cheques that have been written but may not yet appear on the bank's statement.
+Deposits in transit, for example, could be the cause of discrepancy between the bank statement balance and your internal cash position.

 Adjust the internal records:

 Once all differences have been identified and adjusted, it is necessary to reconcile cash balance shown on the internal records with those on the bank statement by summarizing all transactions that occurred during the period.
-This will ensure that your accounts are accurately balanced.
+Completing the necessary data entry duties will ensure that your accounts are accurately balanced.

 What is a bank reconciliation statement?

-• The opening balance of cash as per the organisation's records
+• The opening balance of cash as per the organisation's internal financial records.

-• Deposits in transit, so any deposits that haven't yet been reflected in the bank statement
+• Deposits in transit, so any cash deposit that hasn't yet been reflected in the bank statement, including those that have entered the banking system but not yet cleared.

-• Any outstanding checks that haven't yet been cashed in to your business bank account
+• Any outstanding cheques that haven't yet been cashed into your business bank account, meaning they naturally won't be shown in the current bank balance.

-A bank reconciliation statement should be done at the end of every reconciliation to clear up any discrepancies and clarify unidentified transactions.
+A bank reconciliation statement should be done at the end of every reconciliation to clear up any discrepancies or bank error while also clarifying unidentified transactions.

 How often should you do bank reconciliation?

-Best practice states you should reconcile your bank accounts at least every month.
+Best practice states you should reconcile your bank accounts at least every month and produce bank reconciliation statements to highlight the adjusted bank balance or internal records.

-Weekly reconciliation can be too granular and time-consuming for most businesses, but leave it too long and mistakes can be missed.
+Weekly reconciliation can be too granular and time-consuming for most businesses, but leave it too long and mistakes present in your bank accounts or cash balances could go unnoticed.

 What happens if you leave it too long to do a bank reconciliation?